See what volunteering on a Type 1 Event is like:

 Although every event is different, their continuing success is down to the volunteers who offer their time, effort and expertise to help the children and their families who attend.

-Volunteering on the Care Events is great fun, a superb learning experience and a great opportunity to spend time with like-minded individuals.
+Volunteering on a Type 1 Event is great fun, a superb learning experience and a great opportunity to spend time with like-minded individuals.
 Every year there is something new to learn, and it has even helped me in obtaining my post as a consultant diabetologist.

 What support do I receive?